 We don't only want to help students succeed academically.
 We also want to help build families.

 That's just one reason why the heart of Sonlight is reading together.
 Sure, I did math and science, handwriting and spelling with my children.
 But when I think about our homeschool, the main image I remember is cuddling on the couch to share a book.

 So, how does Sonlight, with all its great books, build families?

-First, time shared reading together can help fill up children's "love tanks."
-If you're familiar with the Five Love Languages, you're automatically hitting two of the five during school time – quality time and physical touch!
+First, time shared reading together can help fill up children's love tanks — a concept from The Five Love Languages.
+When you share a book as a family, you're automatically satisfying two of the five love languages during school time – quality time and (if you are close together on the couch) physical touch!

-- "Homeschooling with Sonlight has allowed my husband and I to form a bond with our children that we were missing out on before." – Devaney L of Silverhill, AL
+- "Homeschooling with Sonlight has allowed my husband and me to form a bond with our children that we were missing out on before." – Devaney L. of Silverhill, AL

-- "After homeschooling with Sonlight for eight years, my girls [pictured above] are officially best friends." -–Sue E of La Crosse, WI
+- "After homeschooling with Sonlight for eight years, my girls are officially best friends." -–Sue E. of La Crosse, WI

 Want more encouragement?